efokschaner/vscode-remote-udp-tunnel/workspace-extension/README.md

 - The proxy decoder has a small chance of fragmenting some UDP packets.
 I have not observed this in practice so far.
 - The "Time to First Byte" for a new client sending packets can be over a second as the VS Code TCP tunnel itself has a very slow handshake to complete on each new connection.
 - The extension does not currently auto-detect open UDP ports and forward them, as the TCP version built in to vscode does.
 I may add this feature.
-- This extension won't work with vscode running in browser-sandboxed scenarios (such as codespaces) where the extension cannot open a UDP port for you to access.
+- This extension won't work with vscode running in browser-sandboxed scenarios (such as ["Visual Studio Code for the Web"](https://vscode.dev/)) where the extension cannot open a UDP port for you to access.

 ## Extension Settings